 Souzz and I generally prefer to be guide-less on our outdoor adventures.
 And by that I mean that we like to try to do things on our own, at the mercy of our own skills and decision-making (and sometimes at the mercy of our own mistakes).
 That approach has worked very well in whitewater, pretty well in the backcountry, and mostly well on technical rock climbs.
 It hasn’t worked as well around the breakfast table, but I’ll get to that in a bit.

 As for our guide-less adventure limits, putting our skill on ice has long been a mismatch.
-So we rope up with a professional guide when we climb ice.
+So we rope up with a professional guide when we climb water ice.
 And for the past 25+ years, our outfitter of choice has been Adirondack Rock and River in Keene, New York.
-They opened for business in 1988, and climbing with those folks has always felt like visiting old friends (assuming, of course, that your old friends can safely lead you up frozen waterfalls).
+They opened for business in 1988, and climbing with those folks has always felt like visiting old friends (assuming, of course, that your old friends are skilled enough to lead you up frozen waterfalls).

 The guides at Rock and River—experts like Ed, Matt, Don, Chad, Bill, and Mark–are highly skilled in their craft.
 And they are also interesting people, as quick with a story or a quip as they are with a taut rope.
 I can’t count the number of times that I’ve seen one of them shivering on a stance chirping out encouragement while waiting for an out-of-shape client to finish a pitch.
 Sometimes I’ve seen that dynamic up close, like real close.